MicrosoftDocs/mixed-reality/mixed-reality-docs/unreal-spatial-audio.md

 ![Set sound asset](images/unreal-spatial-audio-img-09.png)

 > [!NOTE]
-> The SoundAsset file needs to be mono to be spatializes with the Microsoft Spatial Sound plug-in.
+> The SoundAsset file needs to be mono to be spatialized with the Microsoft Spatial Sound plug-in.
 You can find the sound file properties by hovering over the asset in the Content Browser window as shown in the screenshot below.

 ![New sound attenuation asset](images/unreal-spatial-audio-img-10.png)